 How long will it take?

-From the time that you pop in your first aligner, it will be an average of 6 months before you see your transformed smile.
+Typically, home aligners take around six months to transform your smile.
 Of course, this all depends on the severity of your condition.
 More complex cases often take longer, while milder ones can be quicker.
 Your aligner plan will contain an estimated treatment timeline so you can plan out your next several months.

 It might, but it depends on your provider.
 The issue is that some insurance companies consider home aligners a cosmetic treatment, so they won’t cover it.
 However, if your plan includes orthodontic benefits, you may very well receive partial coverage.
 In this case, you would need to submit a request for reimbursement.